-All finds were treated in accordance with the guidelines set out in Watkinson and Neal's (2001) and ClfA's (2014a; 2014b) standards and guidelines in collecting, packaging and documenting of archaeological materials.
-The finds assemblage and environmental samples were handed over to WA in April 2019 for curation and assessment of potential.
-All processing of artefact and ecofacts were undertaken away from site.
+All materials were treated in accordance with the guidelines set out in Watkinson and Neal's (2001) and ClfA's (2014a; 2014b) standards and guidelines in collecting, packaging and documenting of archaeological materials.
+The environmental samples were handed over to WA in April 2019 for curation and assessment of potential.
+At the time of writing the environmental samples were under the curatorship of WA.

-4.1 Finds Assessment - Stone
+4.1 Finds Assessment

-During the excavation one stone small finds (SF001), weighing 103g, was recovered.
-The finds assessment was compiled by Sue Thompson and the full Finds Assessment Report is included as Appendix IV.
+No finds were recovered during the excavation of Hotspot 10, however, a small quantity (83g) of material were obtained from the environmental samples.
+The finds assessment was compiled by Sue Thompson, and the full finds assessment report is included as Appendix IV.